Drew Herring: Xfinity Series

-In 2010, Herring made his debut in the Nationwide Series at Iowa Speedway for Baker-Curb Racing, and finished 15th; posting two top-20 finishes in four series starts for the team.
+In 2010, Herring made his debut in the Nationwide Series at Iowa Speedway for Baker-Curb Racing, and finished fifteenth; posting two top-twenty finishes in four series starts for the team.
 The next year, Herring joined Joe Gibbs Racing for four races (two Iowa races, Nashville, and IRP).
-He collected two top-10 finishes and led 39 laps.
-His 7th place in Nashville, was his best result.
-In 2012 he picked up his first career top 5 finish in the Nationwide Series, at Kentucky Speedway in September, finishing fourth.
+He collected two top-ten finishes and led 39 laps.
+His seventh place in Nashville, was his best result.
+In 2012 he picked up his first career top-five finish in the Nationwide Series, at Kentucky Speedway in September, finishing fourth.

 For the 2013 season, Herring ran six races for JGR, posting two sixth-place finishes and had only one DNF due to a crash at Bristol Motor Speedway.
 After not running any races in 2014, he qualified as a stand-in for JGR twice in 2015, but did not run a single race.
 At the same time, Herring became a Toyota Racing Development test driver, often testing experimental setups for NASCAR Cup Series cars.

 Cup Series

-In November 2019, Herring joined Gaunt Brothers Racing for his only cup start in the 2019 Ford EcoBoost 400 at Homestead–Miami Speedway, driving the No. 96 with a special paint scheme celebrating TRD's 40th anniversary.
+In November 2019, Herring joined Gaunt Brothers Racing for his only Cup Series start in the 2019 Ford EcoBoost 400 at Homestead–Miami Speedway, driving the No. 96 with a special paint scheme celebrating TRD's 40th anniversary.
 His start later became notable due to race manipulation scheme meant to prevent his team from winning the owner's championship for the highest placed non-charter team.